mrajo/metalsmith-summary/README.md

   .use(summary.init())
   // other plugins
   .use(summary.print())
+  // or
+  .use(summary.print(otherPrintFn))
   .build();
 ```

-This will print a message to console like so:
+This will print a message to console with `console.log` or the supplied function like so:

 `42 files were processed in 3.14 seconds.`